ULL-MII-SYTWS/for-await-solution/README.md

 }
 ```

+## Disclaimer

+This is more an academic module to be posed as exercise for my students than a
+finished module

 ## Introduction

+### Motivation

 If you use for-await-of on an array of promises, you iterate over it in the specified order, doesn't matter if the next promise in the given array is resolved before the previous one: